-There were 2.5 of these whoopie pies left, and I told him to “save me a little.”
+There were 2.5 of these Pumpkin Nutella Whoopie Pies left, and I told him to “save me a little.”
 To be fair, I’d eaten far more of the batch than he had, but still, I did ask him to save me some.

 I swear, less than a minute goes by, and I turn my head to look over, and he’s shoveling the last bite into his mouth.
 Noooooooooo.